 Weather in Utah in spring can be all over the place.
-It’s usually pretty windy (April and May) which can make hiking rather unpleasant, but temperatures are really nice at around (these are averages of March) 65/35 F or 18/2 C. It rains occasionally but not too often.
-Bring layers and a rain jacket.
+It’s usually pretty windy (April and May) which can make hiking rather unpleasant because of sand blowing around, but temperatures are really nice at around (these are averages of March) 65/35 F or 18/2 C. It rains occasionally but not too often.
+Bring layers and a rain jacket just in case.

 Weather in Utah in summer is hot.
 Extremely hot.
 And sometimes rainy.
 Monsoon season is roughly July and August.
 It isn’t constant rain, but it rains a lot more frequently.
 It doesn’t usually rain steadily all day, but more of a torrential downpour for 5-15 minutes.
 This can vary.
-Temperatures average (July averages) 100/65 F or 37/13 C. Every now and then we get even hotter days (the hottest I’ve seen was 112 at Lake Powell) but plan for low hundreds.
+Temperatures average (July averages) 100/65 F or 37/13 C. Every now and then we get even hotter days (110+) but plan for low hundreds.
 Drink more water than you think you should and wear lots of sunscreen.

 Weather in Utah in fall is perfect.
 The wind is gone.
 The rain is mostly gone.
 There’s no snow yet.
 Water is still warm and everyone is back at school.
 September averages are still hot at 90/54 F or 32/12 C. I would go in October if you have a choice in the fall.
 Like spring, bring layers and still bring the rain jacket just in case.